Mortgages questions and answers

 We’ll always do our best to help, but there are a few circumstances where we wouldn’t be able to offer you a mortgage:

-- If you have any unsatisfied CCJ, or CCJs totalling more than £500, either declared or detected, even if they are satisfied.
+- If you have any CCJs, either declared or detected, whether satisfied or unsatisfied

 - If you have ever been made bankrupt or had an IVA